ZeroGravityAntFarm/ZeroGravity-ED-Stats-Collector/Database/README.md

 First update the credentials section in control.sh

-Run the following command to make the shell script executable
+Run the following command to make the shell script executable.
 ```
 sudo chmod +x control.sh
 ```